All Episodes

 They did wrong to him.

-And in that pathetic three-lettered agency, when you remote-viewed, did you ever like I don't know about that.
+And in that pathetic three-letter agency, when you remote viewed, did you ever remote view the people to do certain bad acts, like murder these people?

 I'm going to twist his question into a different question.